Andy Rubin takes leave of absence from Essential in wake of Google misconduct allegation

-According to The Verge and other news outlets, Andy Rubin has taken a leave of absence from his company, Essential.
-The news followed hours after The Information broke a story that Rubin was engaged in an inappropriate relationship with a subordinate during his time running the Android division at Google.
+According to The Verge and other publications, Andy Rubin has taken a leave of absence from his company, Essential.
+The news followed hours after The Information broke a story that Rubin was engaged in an inappropriate relationship with a subordinate while he led the Android team at Google.

 The Information's story is light on details, but I'll present the facts and timeline, such as they are.

 According to TI's story, Rubin was the subject of a complaint to Google's Human Resources division regarding an inappropriate relationship.
-The complaint was filed by the person whom Rubin was in this relationship with.
-At the time of the complaint - which is unknown - Rubin was leading the Android team at Google, the same division the complainant worked in.
+The complaint was filed by the person whom Rubin was in the relationship with.
+At the time of the complaint - which is unknown - Rubin was the head of Android, the same division the complainant worked in.
 Google, like many companies, does not allow relationships between supervisors and subordinates.

 After an internal investigation of unknown duration, it was concluded that Rubin's relationship with the complainant was inappropriate.
 The investigation apparently took some time to complete, as by that point in 2014 Rubin was in charge of Google's robotics efforts, having stepped down from the Android team in early 2013.
 Rubin left the company shortly after the investigation ended.